Health leaders still recommend masks as Xenia Community Schools makes them optional

 Despite this announcement, local health leaders continue to urge students and staff to mask up.

 “The more mitigation efforts you put in place, the better off you are at trying to curb that spread, curb that severe disease and illness, curb those hospitalizations and deaths.
-So really the more students who wear masks, the less the virus can spread,” Laurie Fox, the Public Information Officer for Greene County Public Health, explained.
+So really the more students who wear masks, the less the virus can spread,” Laurie Fox, public information officer for Greene County Public Health, explained.

 While COVID-19 cases are declining, Fox said the community transmission rate is still high and people should not let their guards down just yet.